hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 ## Learning Objectives

-* Grant or restrict access to files on a multi-user UNIX system
+- Grant or restrict access to files on a multi-user UNIX system
-* View "Environment Variables" in Shell
+- View "Environment Variables" in Shell
-* Describe $PATH and how to append it
+- Describe the $PATH variable and how to append it

 ## Permissions